WVAviator/myco-kv/README.md

 For Linux, download the `linux-amd64` release.

-Once downloaded, extract the archive and run the `myco-kv` executable.
+Once downloaded, extract the archive and run the `mycokv` executable.
 If you wish to run MycoKV from anywhere on your machine, you can move the executable to a directory in your `$PATH` such as `/usr/local/bin`.

 ### Coming Soon